Derryn Hinch: Politics

 In 2015, Hinch established Derryn Hinch's Justice Party, and was subsequently elected to the Australian Senate as senator for Victoria at the 2016 double dissolution election on 2 July 2016.
-He became the oldest person ever newly elected to the Australian parliament.
+At the age of 73, he became the oldest new member ever elected to the Australian parliament.
 His party's main emphasis is on criminal justice reform, including tougher sentences for violent and sexual offenders, no bail for those accused of a serious violent offence, parole reform, and a public register of sex offenders.
 Other positions include equal rights for all citizens regardless of race, religion or sexual orientation, tougher laws against animal cruelty, and support for voluntary euthanasia.
 Following the announcement of the 2016 Senate election results, other Senators negotiated, against Hinch's objections, to allocate him a three-year rather than a six-year Senate term.

 In August 2017, it was revealed that Hinch holds an American Social Security number, raising concerns during the dual citizenship crisis that he may be disqualified from office under Section 44 of the Constitution of Australia.
 However, in September 2017, the Attorney-General made the decision not to refer him to the High Court.

 Hinch has shown support for capital punishment.

-In the 2019 elections, Hinch lost his seat in the Senate.
-Hinch was seeking re-election after three years.
-This has left his party unrepresented in the Australian federal parliament, although it retains two seats in the Victorian Legislative Council.
-The constituencies represented being Western Victoria and Northern Victoria.
+In the 2019 elections, Hinch's bid for re-election to the Senate was unsuccessful.
+As a result, Hinch's party is not represented in the Australian federal parliament but retains two seats in the Victorian Legislative Council.

 Hinch most recently contested the 2022 Victorian state election for the South-Eastern Metropolitan Region but was unsuccessful.

-Hinch Opposes the Voice to parliament.
+Hinch opposes the Indigenous Voice to Parliament.